samsquire/ideas2/README.md

 # 92. GUI Thunks

 It should be possible to queue operations on a desktop computer.

- * On the command line, the expected result of an action should be known in advance so things can be queued off it.

 See https://github.com/samsquire/gui-thunks

 # 93. Distributed spreadsheets